 - Estimated Annual Utility Savings

 - Selection of Prime Mover technology

 - Estimated annual Greenhouse gas emissions reduction

 - Estimate Project schedule

 - Recommendation on whether or not CHP “makes sense” for the Customer

 Step Two: Phase Two CHP Feasibility Study – Design Development and Project Cost

-Cogen will conduct a thorough financial savings analysis that highlights the estimated annual savings projections, the simple payback of the investment, the net present value of the investment, an assessment of what type of subsidies are available, and a high level review of the potential investment tax credits and depreciation benefits the customer may be able to benefit from.
+Cogen will conduct a thorough financial savings analysis that highlights the estimated annual savings projections, the simple payback of the investment, the net present value of the investment, an assessment of what type of subsidies are available, and a high level review of the potential benefits the customer may be able to realize.

-Finally, Cogen will provide a Project Schedule and Cost for the Customer with an Owner’s Program.
+Finally, Cogen will provide a Project Schedule, Guaranteed Maximum Price, Equipment Performance guarantees, and a detailed project scope that we refer to as the Owner’s Program.
 The Owner’s Program defines the scope of the project, the assumptions used to develop the schedule and cost, and the responsibilities of the Design Build Team and Customer.